 558 pages, 169 readings, preface, introduction, notes and bibliography, appendices, including the Tavola Strozzi with key, Map of Renaissance Naples with thumbnail key, index.

 86 b&w figures, plus 48 thumbnail views.
-Links to online resources from A Documentary History of Naples, including image galleries with 417 additional images in full color.
+Links to online resources from A Documentary History of Naples, including online bibliographies and image galleries with 417 additional images in full color, and an interactive map.